raycast/extensions/extensions/cloudinary/README.md

 ## Workflows

+### Search

+* Open the Search action
+* Add your query and/or tag you'd like to search

+Currently will display the first 30 results.

 ### Upload from Clipboard

-* Copy something to your clipboard, run the Upload action
+* Copy something to your clipboard

-## Credits

-Extension heavily inspired by [aliyun-oss](https://github.com/raycast/extensions/tree/78b7c11594d4551540ca9ba0f11a98cd921f7412/extensions/aliyun-oss).
+* Run the Upload Clipboard action

+### Upload from URL

+* Open the Upload URL action
+* Paste a URL as an option